Table of Contents

 Functional Requirements

 Users want to understand the availability of a resource before they click a link.
 It helps them to understand if a click will be (un)successfull.
-The availability can be indicated as not available
+The availability can be indicated as not available (404), sometimes available (in %), authorisation required, deprecated (too many times not available), 'unknown' (due to timeouts or other failures).

 Non-functional Requirements